ekotha/ekotha/README.md

 - 👋 Hi, I’m @ekotha
-- 👀 I’m interested in health informatics, neuroscience and apps.
+- 👀 I’m interested in  neuroscience and tech.
-- 🌱 I’m currently learning about EHRs, medical records etc.
+- 🌱 I’m currently working on full stack development.
 - 📫 How to reach me: say hi on Twitter! (@eashankotha)

 <!---